Specialties

 Why Choose CALM Therapy for Perfectionism Work

-• Integration of parts work and self-compassion practices.
 We explore the different parts of yourself that drive perfectionism, understanding their protective intentions while developing more self-compassionate ways of relating to your efforts and mistakes.